judarlima/doom-fire-algorithm/README.md

 # Doom's Fire Effect

-`This project is a sample with the purpose of replicating the fire effect of the Doom game.`
+`This is a sample project built in JavaScript only for studies purpose trying to replicating the fire effect of Doom.`

 ![](https://media.giphy.com/media/4Hb9wM6OsQZxNDvCiL/giphy.gif)